 Please read the Library’s Internet Use Policy

-In addition to the Internet workstations, there are 2 special computers for children, 1 in each branch.
-These user-friendly computers have colourful keyboards, tiny mice and touch screen monitors.
-They are loaded with computer programs for early learning and literacy, and were designed for children from preschool to age 9.
-Bring your children to try one.
-It will change learning into child’s play!
+In addition to the Internet workstations, there is a special computer for children at the Point Alexander Branch.
+This user-friendly computer has a colourful keyboard, tiny mouse and a touch screen monitor.
+It is loaded with computer programs for early learning and literacy, and was designed for children from preschool to age 9.

 Gaming in the Library

-The Chalk River branch has added a game room and so much more.
+The Chalk River branch has added a game area and so much more.
 We have a Wii U entertainment system with a variety of games for all ages, as well we have 2 tablets and 2 Nintendo 3 DS with games and accessories.
-These all can be checked out for in library use.
+These all can be checked out, but for in library use only.